AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/schedule-a-web-campaign.md

    >
    >You can select the date and time from the drop-down menu and calendar or enter them manually.
 Times are in 12-hour AM/PM time.

 1. By default the campaign will run every day between the start and end date.
-If you want to run the campaign only on specific days or at specific times, use the **Repeat** settings.
+If you want to run the campaign only on specific days or at specific times, use the **[!UICONTROL Repeat]** settings.
 Select the day and start and end time to display the campaign.
 Use the plus sign + to add additional days.

    ![](assets/image2016-1-14-8-3a19-3a37.png)

-1. Click **Schedule**.
+1. Click **[!UICONTROL Schedule]**.

    ![](assets/image2016-1-14-8-3a27-3a55.png)

-1. The status of the campaign on the Campaigns page changes to **Scheduled** and the clock/calendar icon displays.
+1. The status of the campaign on the Campaigns page changes to **[!UICONTROL Scheduled]** and the clock/calendar icon displays.
 Click this icon to edit the campaign schedule.

    ![](assets/image2016-1-14-8-3a27-3a32.png)

    >[!NOTE]
    >
-   >The campaign status remains as **Scheduled** even when the campaign is running during the selected scheduled times.
-When a scheduled end date has passed, the campaign status changes to **Paused**.
+   >The campaign status remains as **[!UICONTROL Scheduled]** even when the campaign is running during the selected scheduled times.
+When a scheduled end date has passed, the campaign status changes to **[!UICONTROL Paused]**.